lnknguyen/lnknguyen.github.io/_pages/about.md

     window.speechSynthesis.speak(u);
   }
 </script> I am a <Postdoctoral Researcher \|  Research Software Engineer> at Aalto University, funded by the LUMI AI Factory and affiliated with the [ELLIS Institute Finland](https://www.ellisinstitute.fi/).
 My work focuses on improving the computational aspects of research, with an emphasis on MLOps practices.
+I also occasionally teach in [coderefinery](https://coderefinery.github.io/).

 Earlier, I was a Doctoral Researcher at the [DigiTraces Lab](https://www.digitraceslab.com/).
 My research involved learning behavioral structure in large-scale digital traces and leveraging those patterns to predict mental health markers using statistical and machine learning methods.
-Besides that, I am interested in promoting open and reproducible science by publishing reproducible analysis pipeline and contributing to open-source code.

 Before that, I earned an M.Sc. in Machine Learning, Data Science, and Artificial Intelligence (Macadamia) from Aalto University.

-Even before this, I worked as an iOS software developer at [ParkMan](https://parkman.io), a startup based in Finland.
+Before this, I worked as an iOS software developer at [ParkMan](https://parkman.io), a startup based in Finland.